Co-Evolve/brt/biorobot/brittle_star/README.md

     - Touch (per segment, boolean)

 In terms of actuation, the following actuators are implemented (two per segment, one for the in-plane DoF and one for the out-of-plane DoF).
-The brittle star's morphology specification defines which one of the two is to be used:
+The brittle star's morphology specification defines which if either position-based or torque-based control is used.

-- Position control
-- Torque control
+The actuator force limits are scaled by the segment radii.
+Consequently, the maximum force applied by an actuator decreases along the arm.

 ## Environment variants